 The Netherlands ranks 7th in WEF Inclusive Development Index

 The World Economic Forum (WEF) has published the first Inclusive Growth and Development Report, measuring countries not only on the basis of their economic growth, but also on the basis of their level of inequality.
 The index included elements such as the distribution of wealth within the Netherlands, and its carbon dioxide (CO2) emissions.
 Although the Netherlands scored relatively well in respect of economic growth and tackling inequality, the level of inequality has in fact increased.
 The research data from the Netherlands was collected by a team led by Professor Henk Volberda from Rotterdam School of Management, Erasmus University (RSM).
-His full report (in Dutch) can be found here.

 The WEF’s Inclusive Development Index 2017 ranked 103 countries, and its main findings were: